tobiaswdl/The-Good-News-Site-/README.md

 - **Positive News Only:** Aggregates and displays only uplifting and positive news stories.
 - **Simple Design:** A clean, minimal interface designed to let good news take center stage.
-- **Daily Updates:** Refresh the page daily to discover the latest good news from around the globe.

 ## Technologies Used